 The curriculum provides most of the requirements and recommended courses for students seeking admission to graduate school and to professional schools in medicine and veterinary medicine.
 Students who might choose not to go on to advanced degrees are well-prepared for employment as skilled technicians in research laboratories or, if their interests are in animal behavior, as field research assistants or animal trainers.
 With additional courses in education, the B.S. in NSB also qualifies graduates to teach at the elementary, junior high, and high school levels.

 Faculty participating in the NSB major combine a love of teaching and student mentoring with a passion for research, and encourage student participation.
-Research facilities that students can use include the aviary, the confocal imaging center, the Hubbard Center for Genomic Studies, and the many marine, freshwater, and estuarine laboratories associated with UNH programs.
+Research facilities that students can use include the Integrative Animal Behavior and Ecoacoustics laboratory, the confocal imaging center, the Hubbard Center for Genomic Studies, and the many marine, freshwater, and estuarine laboratories associated with UNH programs.
 Students can also take summer courses at the Shoals Marine Laboratory.

 Students majoring in NSB are required to take foundation courses in basic science, core courses, and five electives from an extensive list of courses, including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
+Minimum grade of D- or better is required in CHEM 403, CHEM 404, CHEM 545/CHEM 546, and PHYS 401; minimum grade of C- or better is required in all other courses.
 Finally, a capstone experience is required.
 This may be independent research, an advanced seminar, or other special student activity.
 It is meant to integrate prior experience and take the student to a new level in an area of special interest.

 |NSB Foundation courses|

 and Introductory Biology: Evolution, Biodiversity and Ecology (2 semesters)

 and Organic Chemistry Laboratory